python-projects-fernando/metricflow/README.md

 **MetricFlow gives you instant answers** from the data you already have—usually sitting in a simple CSV file.

 Just upload it.
-Get a clean, visual dashboard.
-Make decisions with confidence.
+Get a clean, visual dashboard. **Export professional reports.** Make decisions with confidence.

 ---

 ### How It Works

 1.  **Prepare your data**
     Export a CSV with columns like: `date`, `amount`, `category` (e.g., "sale", "lead"), and optionally `status`.

 2.  **Upload it to MetricFlow**
     One click.
 No sign-up.
 No setup.

 3.  **See your key metrics instantly**
     - Total revenue
     - Month-over-month growth
     - Average transaction value
     - New leads over time
     - Revenue trend chart
+    - **Export full report as PDF or Excel with 1 click**

 That’s it.
 No training.
 No onboarding.
-Just clarity.
+Just clarity and **actionable reports**.

 ---